 We will then return by tram to Hakodate Eki-mae stop and head for the police station opposite JR Hakodate Station, to be in time for the last run at 2pm of the Horse carriage tour of Hakodate(below).It would be a good respite to rest our legs while we take in 22 tourist sights along the tour which will take about 2 ½ hours.
 The first run starts at 11am followed by three more runs each hour with the last at 2pm.

 After the tour ends, me being a car enthusiast, we will walk over to the nearby Classic Car Museum of Hakodate(Below) which is situated within a building complex on the Hakodate bay side.
 It traces the history of vehicles from a horse-drawn carriage made in 1750 to the automobiles of the 1950's, and also exhibits classic cars such as small-sized sports cars and a nostalgic T-Model Ford.
 The collection includes over 200 vehicles, and there are approximately 60 cars on constant display.
 Admission fee is ¥1,000(SGD$13) per adult.
+By now it would be lunchtime and I plan to take Gayle to a Japanese restaurant with French style cooking – La Tachi which I heard serves some fine food with Japanese flair.
+We will probably take a ¥1,000(SGD$13) taxi ride from Goryokaku to soothe aching legs.
+Lunch is served from 11.30am to 2.30pm and dinner is from 5.30pm to 8.30pm.

 If there’s time, we will take the Blue Moon Bay Hakodate Bay cruise.
 The 40 minute ride will be a relaxing way to end the day.
 It costs ¥1.600 ( SGD$21) and departs from the harbour near the Red Brick Waterfront warehouse (Aka Renga Soukogun).
 It comes with a complimentary soft drink.
 We will probably only be in time to catch the last cruise at 5pm.
 To take a tram there, drop at the Suehiro-cho tram stop.